-☐ Tributary flows directly into TNW. ☐ Tributary flows through Pick List tributaries before entering TNW.
+□ Tributary flows directly into TNW. □ Tributary flows through 5 tributaries before entering TNW.

-Project waters are

-Project waters arePick List

-Pick List

-river miles from RPW.Project waters are

-Project waters arePick List

-Pick List

-aerial (straight) miles from TNW.Project waters are
+Project waters are 30 (or more) river miles from TNW.
+Project waters are 70 (or more) aerial (straight) miles from TNW.
+Project waters are 1-2 aerial (straight) miles from RPW.
 Project waters cross or serve as state boundaries.
 Explain: